-Strategically Planning Amazon Paid Advertising to Boost Your Overall Sales
+Strategically Planning Amazon Paid Ads to Boost Your Overall Sales

 Sellers often struggle to project total revenue, and specifically ROI, for their efforts on Amazon.
 In part, this is because of the complexity of Amazon’s fee structures.
 But the difficulty also comes from anticipating how your products will perform against the competition, as well as understanding the nuances of Amazon’s paid advertising capabilities.

 And this understanding is only growing in importance.
 As of September 2019, 11% of all page views on Amazon resulted from interaction with a paid advertisement.
 That’s a 3% point increase from 8% (e.g., a 37% increase total) from 2018.